jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 typename std::list<T>::iterator itr = data.begin();
 ```

-**To complete this checkpoint**, show a TA your debugged functions to reverse STL vectors and STL lists
+**To complete this checkpoint**, show a TA your debugged functions to reverse STL lists by element swapping.
-by element swapping.
-Be sure to ask your TA/mentors any questions you have about regular vs. reverse
-iterators for lists and vectors.

-## Checkpoint 2: Reverse with STL List Using Insert/Erase/Push/Pop
+## Checkpoint 3: Reverse with STL List Using Insert/Erase/Push/Pop
 *estimate: TBD*

 Form a team of 4.
 You may form a team of 2 or 3 only with approval from your graduate lab TA.

-Each student should make a copy of their solution file for Checkpoint 1B.
+Each student should make a copy of their solution file for Checkpoint 2.
 And then, each student should
 rewrite their STL list reverse function:
   - **STUDENT 1** Using only front(), pop_front(), and insert().
   - **STUDENT 2** Using only back(), pop_back(), insert(), and iterator increment.